Dylan Dog: Colored issues

 Dylan Dog (like all Sergio Bonelli comic books) is printed in black and white.
 However, there are some issues that came out full colored to celebrate certain anniversaries.
 These include numbers that are multiple of 100, decade anniversaries of the series and other rare occasions.

 The first full colored issue was # 100, titled "La storia di Dylan Dog" ("The Story of Dylan Dog"), which told the final chapter of the adventure of Dylan.
 It was written by Tiziano Sclavi with drawings by Angel Stano.
 Color issue 121, "Finché morte non vi separi" (Till Death Do Us Part) celebrated the 10th birthday.
-Issue number 200 "Il Numero 200" (Number 200), written by Paola Barbato with art by Bruno Brindisi, was also full colored and was the "sequel" of number 121 and the "prequel" of the very first issue ("Dawn of the living dead").
+Issue number 200 "Il Numero 200" ("The Number 200"), written by Paola Barbato with art by Bruno Brindisi, was also full colored and was the "sequel" of number 121 and the "prequel" of the very first issue ("Dawn of the Living Dead").
 It tells what happened after Dylan's wife dies and how he became the "nightmare investigator".
 Issue 241 and 242 celebrated the 20th birthday of the series.
-Also in color was Sclavi and Brindisi's #250, "Ascensore per l'inferno" (literally "Elevator to hell").
-The next full colored issue would be #300, "Ritratto di famiglia" ("Family picture").
-Other coloured issues are number #131 "Quando cadono le stelle" ("When the stars fall", only final pages not in black and white), #224 "In nome del padre" (In father's name), #350 "Lacrime di Pietra" ("Tears of Stone"), #361 "Mater Dolarosa" ("Mother Dolarosa") and #375 "Nel Mistero" ("To Mystery"), which celebrates the return of Tiziano Sclavi in writing the script.
+Also in color was Sclavi and Brindisi's #250, "Ascensore per l'inferno" (literally "Elevator to Hell").
+The next full colored issue would be #300, "Ritratto di famiglia" ("Family Picture").
+Other coloured issues are number #131 "Quando cadono le stelle" ("When the Stars Fall", only final pages not in black and white), #224 "In nome del padre" (In Father's Name), #350 "Lacrime di pietra" ("Tears of Stone"), #361 "Mater Dolorosa" and #375 "Nel Mistero" ("To Mystery"), which celebrates the return of Tiziano Sclavi in writing the script.